simolus3/sqlite3.dart/sqlite3/README.md

 ## Supported platforms

-You can use this library on any platform where you can obtain a `DynamicLibrary` of sqlite.
+You can use this library on any platform where you can obtain a `DynamicLibrary` with symbols from `sqlite3`.
+In addition, this package experimentally supports the web through WebAssembly.

 Here's how to use this library on the most popular platforms:

 - __Android__: Flutter users can depend on the `sqlite3_flutter_libs` package to ship the latest sqlite3 version with their app
 - __iOS__: Contains a built-in version of sqlite that this package will use by default.
   When using Flutter, you can also depend on `sqlite3_flutter_libs` to ship the latest sqlite3 version with your app.
 - __Linux__: You need to install an additional package (like `libsqlite3-dev` on Debian), or you manually